ColdBlock to launch 'digestion' technology despite facing hurdles

-ColdBlock, which did development work with the government, academia and Barrick Gold, will launch the technology at the Prospectors and Developers Association of Canada conference in Toronto.
+ColdBlock, which did development work with the government, academia and Barrick Gold (ABX.TO), will launch the technology at the Prospectors and Developers Association of Canada conference in Toronto.

 The process simplifies and accelerates the analysis of gold, silver and base metals samples, said Peter Kondos, head of technology solutions at Barrick, the world's biggest gold producer.

-"If this technology proves valuable, then we will equip our technology center, as well as our analytical labs in our operations throughout the world with these instruments," Kondos said.
+"If this technology proves valuable, then we will equip our technology centre, as well as our analytical labs in our operations throughout the world with these instruments," Kondos said.

 The 10-minute to 15-minute process uses short-wave infrared radiation to rapidly heat sample particles, which quickly dissolves, or digests, the solids into an acid solution for analysis.
 A decades-old hot block process, in contrast, heats the acid solution to dissolve the sample, which takes hours.